 There are also home remedies for eye pain, including:

-The best way to treat many of the conditions that lead to eye pain and improve your eye health is to allow your eyes to rest.
+The best way to treat many conditions that lead to eye pain and improve your eye health is to allow your eyes to rest.
 Staring at a television or computer screen can lead to eye strain, so your doctor may ask you to rest with your eyes covered for a day or more.

 Doctors may tell patients with blepharitis or a stye to apply a warm, moist compress to their eyes.
 A warm compress helps clear the clogged oil gland or hair follicle.

 Eye pain prevention begins with eye protection.
-Here are some ways you can prevent eye discomfort.
+Here are some ways you can prevent eye discomfort:

-Construction workers, welders, and individuals who work around flying objects, chemicals, or welding gear must always wear protective eye gear.
+People who work around flying objects, chemicals, or welding gear must always wear protective eye gear.